Competitor Analysis case study shows how we increased certainty for a brand

 Week by week, you will read true stories.
 Created from our Competitive Intelligence work.
 You’ll meet the clients and people using our insight.
 To build more and better business.
 What did they know, what did they want to know, what did they learn, and what would you do in a similar situation?
-This Competitor Analysis case study shows how we increased certainty for a brand.
+This case study shows how we increased certainty for a brand.
 And it explains how easy it is to take competitors for granted.

-We hope that is Competitor Analysis case study shows that our client acknowledged that they were uncertain about their competitor.
+We hope that this case study shows that our client acknowledged that they were uncertain about their competitor.
 But respected them enough to change that.

 You know how